Bachelor of Science in Kinesiology

 Students interested in becoming elementary or secondary physical education teachers and coaches in school systems can select either the BRSS or the BScKin degree program.
 Students who are interested in the Arts and Humanities as a teachable subject, should select the BRSS degree program, while students who are interested in the Sciences as a teachable subject, should select the BScKin degree program.

-High School applicants or first-year students interested in the BEd program at UNB should refer to the Faculty of Education Admission Advantage program in either the Admissions section of this calendar (Item J) or the Bachelor of Education section under Fredericton Degree Programs.
+High School applicants or first-year students interested in the BEd program at UNB should refer to the Faculty of Education Admission Advantage program in either the Admissions section of this calendar or the Bachelor of Education section under Fredericton Degree Programs.

-University Regulations
+University regulations

-Any point not covered in the following regulations will be governed by the General University Regulations as stated in this Calendar.
+Any point not covered in the following regulations will be governed by the general university regulations as stated in this calendar.
 Questions concerning the application of regulations should be directed to the Registrar in writing.

 All admissions are on a competitive basis; satisfaction of minimum requirements does not guarantee admission.
 Normally, no more than 100 students will be admitted to first year in the Faculty of Kinesiology in any academic year.